-StAMP peer advisors have been there and they're here for you.
-The StAMP peer advisors are University of Texas at Austin students who have experienced studying abroad.
-The peer advisors are trained to help you become aware of the range of available opportunities abroad and think through which ones might be best for you.
-Peer advisors are available for walk-in advising hours at Study Abroad, and can also be reached via email and Facebook throughout the academic year.
+Study Abroad Mentor Program Peer Advisors have been there and they're here for you.
+The StAMP Peer Advisors are University of Texas at Austin students who have studied abroad.
+The Peer Advisors are trained to help you become aware of the range of available opportunities abroad, think through which ones might be best for you, and get you started in the application process.
+Peer Advisors are available for walk-in advising in the International Office, and can also be reached via email and telephone throughout the academic year and summer.

 *Last sign-in time is subject to change during busy advising periods.

 Any requests for Peer Advisor presentations in your FIG class, residence hall socials, or organization meetings can be submitted through this presentation request form.

 Study Abroad Program: Engineering Design & Graphics in Vienna, Austria (Faculty-Led)

 "I wanted to be a Peer Advisor so that I can help other students who might be overwhelmed with all of the planning and worry that comes with studying abroad.
 I wasn’t sure of what I was getting into when I started my own study abroad process and I want to be available to those who have questions or need advice and encouragement.
 I had some of my most unforgettable adventures while abroad and I want to reach out to help other students who are dreaming of experience their own memorable moments."

 OLIVER BABCOCK, International Relations & Global Studies and Government

 Study Abroad Program: Albert-Ludwigs-Universität in Freiburg, Germany (Year Exchange)